AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 * `Tumor_Sample_Barcode` (the sample ID)

 If mutation_id's are identical among MAF files, they are considered the same.

+### Consensus mutation call

+After the comparisons amongst the callers, VarDict proved to be too unreliable and called low VAF mutations.
+Moving forward, mutations that were identified by Lancet, Mutect2 and Strelka2 were included in the final list of mutations for each sample.

 ## Overall file structure
 ```